 WITH SO MUCH TO DO in Northern Ireland, it's hard to know where to start.
 First stop?
 It's got to be the Causeway Coastal Route.
-This staggeringly beautiful road weaves and winds along the edge of the north Antrim coastline and serves up pulseracing delights such as Carrick-a-Rede rope bridge and the Giant's Causeway, a UNESCO World Heritage Site.
-There's the breathtaking beauty of Torr Head, the drama of Dunluce Castle and thrilling Game of Thrones[®] locations to explore!
+This staggeringly beautiful road weaves and winds along the edge of the north Antrim coastline and serves up pulseracing delights such as Carrick-a-Rede rope bridge and the Giant's Causeway, a UNESCO World Heritage site.
+There's the breathtaking beauty of Torr Head, the drama of Dunluce Castle and thrilling Game of Thrones® locations to explore!

 Away from the coast, Northern Ireland will keep you charmed with its giant spirit and gorgeous landscapes.
-Soak up the haunting beauty of the heatherflecked Mourne Mountains, dive into local culinary traditions with a bread making class or a whiskey tasting, and explore some of the region's fascinating history in places such as the Ulster American Folk Park.
-So come and embrace a giant spirit for yourself.
+Soak up the haunting beauty of the heatherflecked Mourne Mountains, dive into local culinary traditions with a traditional bread-making class, and explore some of the region's fascinating history in places such as the Ulster American Folk Park.
+So come and embrace a giant spirit for yourself. ● reland's historic landmarks are not all about bricks and mortar.
+As you walk up the 800-year-old stone steps at Hook Head Lighthouse in County Wexford; wander through the 17th century pleasure gardens at Loughcrew in County Meath; or stare up at a round tower built nearly 900 years ago by monks at Devenish Island in Lough Erne, County Fermanagh - it's good to take some time to absorb the history embedded in these walls.